June 29, 2021

 One of the great advantages of eLearning is that there is such a wide variety of activities that can be used with it.
-Since eLearning involves access to modern educational apps, all sorts of different types of interactivity can be introduced to the learning environment that would not be possible with just offline learning.
+Since eLearning involves access to modern learning technologies and educational apps, all sorts of different types of interactivity can be introduced to the learning environment that would not be possible with just offline learning or social learning.

-In this article, we will take a look at 10 different eLearning examples that you can use in your classes.
+In this article, we will take a look at different eLearning examples that you can use to improve the competency of your team.
 These examples will all come from the sophisticated learning management system (LMS) EdApp.
-Because EdApp has so many different built-in eLearning activities, it lets us easily import virtually any type of activity through its drag-and-drop course creator interface.
+Because this learning management software has so many different built-in online-learning activities and instructional designer elements within its elearning software, it lets us easily enroll in courses and import virtually any type of activity through its drag-and-drop course creator interface.